ErpNetDocs/tech/advanced/user-calculated-attributes/Q&A/HowToUseTheCustomerAsACompany.md

 items: CalculatedAttributesQA
 ---

-# How To Use The Customer As A Company?
+# How to use the customer as a company?

 When we work with the customer, we can only get its party  attributes as the customer may be company, company location or a person.